 Named one of the world’s top five trendspotters, Marian Salzman has created numerous successful consumer campaigns, the most famous of which are launching the metrosexual to create a marketplace for SAB Miller’s Peroni, Pepsi’s “It’s Like This,” and “It’s America Online.”
 Marian co-founded Cyberdialogue—the world’s first online market research company—in 1992 and has managed thousands of other trendspotters around the globe for two decades.

 Since she took over at Havas PR North America in late 2009, where she is now CEO, the agency has become one of the most awarded of its size in the U.S. in innovation, digital prowess, media relations, cause and other areas.
-She was just named to PRWeek’s Power List 2014 and is its current (and inaugural) Global Agency Professional of the Year.
+She was recently named to PRWeek’s Power List 2014 and is its current (and inaugural) Global Agency Professional of the Year.
 Marian was also listed on The Holmes Report’s inaugural In2 Innovator 25 in 2013 and Business Insider’s 25 Most Powerful People in PR in 2012.
 (She was PRWeek’s U.S. PR Professional of the Year in 2011 and has also been named Bulldog Reporter’s 2014 Outstanding CSR/Sustainability Executive and a member of PR News’ Hall of Fame.)
 She was elected to the Connecticut Women’s Hall of Fame in 2014 and received an Individual Achievement SABRE in 2015.

 Marian lectures worldwide on various topics, from trends to personal branding to gender and generational differences among consumers.
 In the past year, that has ranged from speaking on innovation at Arizona State University and newscrafting at Brown, her alma mater, to talking about the future of reputation in Brazil and to PR executives in Poland about CEOs and PR in the age of social media.
 Her audiences have included CEOs, heads of state, members of European royal families, marketing and media executives, and college and university students, among others.
 Marian was, for instance, the keynote speaker for marketing graduates at the University of Arizona’s Eller College of Management commencement lunch in 2014.
 Her TV appearances have included “60 Minutes,” “Good Morning America,” “Power Lunch,” “Today,” BBC, CBS News, CNN and Bloomberg TV.